numpy/numpy/doc/neps/nep-0036-fair-play.rst

 Abstract
 --------

-This document describes Rules of Play for engaging with the NumPy project as an external entity.
-It discusses usage of the name NumPy, modified distributions of NumPy, and how to best communicate with the project when patched versions are deployed.
+This document sets out Rules of Play for companies and outside developers that engage with the NumPy project.
+It covers:
+- Restrictions on use of the NumPy name
+- How and whether to publish a modified distribution
+- How to make us aware of patched versions

 Companies and developers will know after reading this NEP what kinds of behavior the community would like to see, and which we consider